rooster06/Kaggle-Titanic-Machine-Learning-from-Disaster/README.md

 4. Prediction

   the random forest showed the best prediction accuracy so lets use that formthe final predition, using Pclass+Sex+Age+SibSp+Parch+Fare+papa+Embarked, with mtry=3

+I achieved an accuracy of 0.79426 on kaggle, using one of these combination of variables in random forest prediction model.